Review and checklist of critical logs for security incident analysis

 3. Minimize "noise" by removing benign entries from the log

-It is essential to be able to minimize "noise" by removing repetitive and routine entries from the journal after confirming that they are benign.
+It is essential to be able to minimize "noise" by removing repetitive and routine entries from the log file after confirming that they are benign.

 Through simple filters and queries, we can filter and narrow the amount of events to gradually minimize the "noise" and minor events that disrupt the analysis.
 Checkboxes or simple query filters can be used to reduce the amount of playback (especially for Windows events...).

-Several steps and techniques make it possible to find the needle in the log bundle, in order to easily understand the dependencies and impacts of the incident, whether it is as early as provisioning, through analyses from dashboards, through event trays, or through machine learning queries in the ServicePilot big data search engine (Example: Machine learning for the analysis of significant terms and anamolies in logs and events).
+Several steps and techniques make it possible to find the needle in the log stack, in order to easily understand the dependencies and impacts of the incident, whether it is as early as provisioning, through analyzes from dashboards, through event trays, or through machine learning queries in the ServicePilot big data search engine (example: Machine learning for the analysis of significant terms and anomalies in logs and events).